nadam60/tokenium/tokenium_whitepaper.md

 Fee will be part of the order datastructure.

 We create a new token for Tokenium.
-Fees are denominated in this token and is payed by the `submit` method: 95% goes to the exchange account and 5% to the Tokenium tem's address.
+Fees are denominated in this token and is payed by the `submit` method: 95% goes to the exchange account and 5% to the Tokenium team's address.
 The reason for the 5% is that is to secure Tokenium development in the far future, when the team can no longer rely on the token sale money.

 ### Gas considerations